-The CDT in Molecules to Product offers an exciting opportunity to undertake a 4-year PhD programme with bespoke training courses spanning the duration of the PhD that contribute to enhancing your understanding of the product development lifecycle alongside developing your professional and business know-how.
+The CDT in Molecules to Product offers an exciting opportunity to undertake a fully funded 4-year PhD programme, with bespoke training courses which have been identified by industry to fill skills gaps.
+The training courses span the duration of the PhD and will contribute to your understanding of the product development lifecycle, alongside developing your professional and business know-how.

-You will undertake 1-week training courses as a cohort in areas that span the CDT themes alongside courses that develop your entrepreneurial, professional and business skills.
-Further to these you will undertake courses that complement your research project.
-These may be studied at other UK institutions or internationally.
+You will undertake non-credit bearing training courses as a cohort in areas that span the CDT themes.
+The training courses are designed to develop essential skills for success, alongside courses that develop your entrepreneurial, cross disciplinary skills as well as professional and business skills.

-During the initial 3 months, you will work with academic and industry supervisors to develop a project, while undertaking initial training courses.
+During the initial 3 months, you will work with academic and industry supervisors to develop a project whilst undertaking the initial training courses.
 You will commence full time work on your PhD project at the beginning of the 4th month of the programme.
-Further training courses will be undertaken throughout the remaining duration of your studies.

 The table below provides a limited number of exemplar projects.

 Examples of projects being worked on by our current Postgraduate Researchers are available here.